 The Company is listed in The National Stock Exchange of India Limited (NSE) and the Stock Code is KOTARISUG & ISIN INE419A01022.
-The Company confirms that it has paid the Annual Listing Fees for the year 2024 - 2025 to NSE where the Company's Shares are listed.
+The Company confirms that it has paid the Annual Listing Fees for the year 2025 - 2026 to NSE where the Company's Shares are listed.
+Your Company has taken adequate steps to adhere to all the stipulations laid down in the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+A report on Corporate Governance is included as a part of this Annual Report.